basho/yokozuna/docs/CONCEPTS.md

 Yokozuna has a `gen_server` process which monitors the JVM OS process.
 The code for this server is in `yz_solr_proc`.
-When the JVM process crashes this server crashes, causing it's supervisor to restart it.
+When the JVM process crashes this server crashes, causing its supervisor to restart it.
-If there is more than 1 restart in 45 seconds then the entire Riak node will be shutdown.
-If Yokozuna is enabled and Solr cannot function for some reason then the Riak node needs to go down so that the user will notice and take corrective action.
+If there is more than 1 restart in 45 seconds, the entire Riak node will be shut down -- if Yokozuna is enabled and Solr cannot function for some reason then the Riak node needs to go down so that the user will notice and take corrective action.

 Conversely, the JVM process monitors the Riak process.
-If for any reason Riak goes down hard, e.g. a segfault, then the JVM process will also exit.
-This double monitoring along with the crash semantics means that no process is may exist without the other.
+If for any reason Riak goes down hard (e.g. a segfault) the JVM process will also exit.
+This double monitoring along with the crash semantics means that neither process may exist without the other.
 They are either both up or both down.

-All other communication between Yokozuna and Solr is performed via HTTP.
-E.g. querying, indexing, and administration commands are all sent to Solr via HTTP.
-There is no `gen_server` involved in this communication and thus no serialization point to bottleneck.
-The ibrowse Erlang HTTP client is used which keeps a pool of persistent connections open.
-The Jetty container hosting Solr does the same thing.
-Thus HTTP connections are reused.
+All other communication between Yokozuna and Solr is performed via HTTP, including querying, indexing, and administration commands.
+The ibrowse Erlang HTTP client is used to manage these communications as both it and the Jetty container hosting Solr pool HTTP connections, allowing for reuse.
+Moreover, since there is no `gen_server` involved in this communication, there's no serialization point to bottleneck.

 Indexes
 ----------

-An index is both a physical entity and logical namespace.
-It acts as a logical container to store index entries for objects.
-Each index is comprised of its own set of files on disk.
-In contrast to Riak KV, where a _bucket_ is logical only.
+An index, stored as a set of files on disk, is a logical namespace that contains index entries for objects.
+Each such index maintains its own set of files on disk -- a critical difference from Riak KV in which a bucket is a purely logical entity, and not physically disjoint at all.

-Each index may have 0, 1 or more buckets associated with it.
-Unlike Riak Search, creating an index does not implicitly associate a bucket with it.
-This must be done as a second step.
-Thus, all indexes start with 0 associated buckets.
+Indices may be associated with zero or more buckets.
+At creation time, however, each index has no associated buckets -- unlike Riak Search yokozuna indices do not implicitly create bucket associations, meaning that this must be done as a separate configuration step.

-To associate a bucket with an index the bucket property `yz_index` must be set.
-It's value should be the name of the index you wish to associate.
-In order to disassociate a bucket you use the sentinel value `_dont_index_`.
+To associate a bucket with an index the bucket property `yz_index` must be set to the name of the index you wish to associate.
+Conversely, in order to disassociate a bucket you use the sentinel value `_dont_index_`.

 Many buckets can be associated with the same index.
-This is useful for logically partitioning data into different KV buckets which are of the same type of data.
-E.g. if a user wanted to store event objects but logically partition them in KV by using a date as the bucket name.
+This is useful for logically partitioning data into different KV buckets which are of the same type of data, for example if a user wanted to store event objects but logically partition them in KV by using a date as the bucket name.

-A bucket CANNOT be associated with many indexes.
-I.e. the `yz_index` property must be a single name, not a list.
+A bucket CANNOT be associated with many indexes -- the `yz_index` property must be a single name, not a list.

 See the [ADMIN][] page for details on creating an index.